jsborjesson/SudokuSolver/README.md

 - `public/`: contains styles and templates
     - `scss`: contains sass-stylesheets
     - `css`: compiled from sass
-    - `templates`: html-snippets handled by Template.php, used in views
+    - `templates`: html-snippets handled by Template.php, tightly coupled with views
     - `js`: javascripts
 - `docs/`: documentation for the project
 - `src/`: the php source code